 - Turbulent flow

 The one we shall master as cementers is no doubt laminar flow.
-Why? … It is simply because turbulent flow is rarely achievable for any fluid, but even more rare for cement slurries, in situations where there is high risk of channeling (like surface and intermediate casings)
+Why?
+It is merely because a turbulent flow is rarely achievable for any fluid.
+It’s even rarer for cement slurries, in situations where there is a high risk of channeling (like surface and intermediate casings)

-In Laminar flow, velocity at the wall (casing and formation faces) is zero and the maximum velocity is at the center of the annular gap.
+In Laminar flow, the velocity at the wall (casing and formation faces) is zero, and the maximum velocity is at the center of the annular gap.

-In other words, essentially there is a natural tendency for a fluid to channel when it flows laminarly.
-What we should do?
-Just prevent it channels too much!
+In other words, essentially there is a natural tendency for fluid to channel when it flows laminarly.
+What should we do?
+Just prevent it channeling too much!
 How?

 - Bingham Plastic

 - Power Law